 MESPA spans the state with 12 regional divisions.
 Find out more about MESPA's mission, purpose, and structure, including Committees, Divisions, State Officers, and Board of Directors, below.

-Improve education for Minnesota students through collaboration and advocacy
+We will improve education for all Minnesota students through collaboration, engaged learning, and advocacy for principals.

-Unite current, past, and future licensed elementary and middle level principals
+Unite We will engage current, past, and future licensed elementary and middle level principals, fostering a strong and supportive community.

-Advocate for the professional, ethical, economic, and social welfare of it members.
+Advocate We will advocate for the professional, ethical, economic, and social well-being of our members.

 MESPA has eight statewide committees.
 Each committee has a chair appointed by the MESPA president and includes a representative selected by each MESPA division.
 Click here to learn more.